andriybobchuk/HUFFMAN/README.md

 # HUFFMAN
 *A program that compresses files with the Huffmann’s method.*

-It's run in command line with switches:
+Run in command line with switches:
 - '-i' to specify the input file
 - '-o' to specify the output file
 - '-m' to specify the mode: c – compress, d – decompress